How to Fix ERR SSL SERVER CERT BAD FORMAT Error?

 Trusted Sites

-Step 4: Go back to the browser and try to open the website for which you were seeing the error.
+Step 4: Go back to the browser and try to open the website for which you saw the error.

 Step 5: If you see any message with the option “Accept risk and Continue,” click on it.